brian14708/wh-briefings/presidential-actions/2021-06/2021-06-21-notice-on-the-continuation-of-the-national-emergency-with-respect-to-north-korea.md

 date: '2021-06-21'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/06/21/notice-on-the-continuation-of-the-national-emergency-with-respect-to-north-korea/
 published_time: 2021-06-21 15:37:24-04:00
-title: Notice on the Continuation of the National Emergency with Respect to North Korea
+title: "Notice on the Continuation of the National Emergency with Respect to North\_\
+  Korea"
 ---

 On June 26, 2008, by Executive Order 13466, the President declared a